SK Planet: Products and Business Services

-SK Planet owns and operates 11st.co.kr – an e-Commerce shopping website in South Korea, where online buyers can purchase goods and services from sellers through its online marketplace platform.
-As of 2016, 11st.co.kr became South Korea’s most visited e-Commerce site and is number one in mobile commerce with the highest monthly unique visitors among mobile shopping apps in Korea.
-SK Planet then became a global e-Commerce company by expanding 11st.co.kr into new international markets with its first global venture in 2013 with N11.com in Turkey, followed by subsequent yearly expansions with Elevenia in Indonesia in 2014, 11street Malaysia in 2015, and 11street Thailand in 2017.
+SK Planet owns and operates 11st.co.kr – an e-Commerce shopping website in South Korea.
+Here, online buyers can purchase goods and services from sellers through its online marketplace platform.
+As of 2016, 11st.co.kr became South Korea’s highest number of monthly unique visitors among mobile shopping apps in Korea.
+SK Planet then expanded 11st.co.kr into new international markets, with its first global venture being N11.com in Turkey in 2013.
+Subsequent expansions included Elevenia in Indonesia in 2014, 11street Malaysia in 2015, and 11street Thailand in 2017.